WDAZ-TV: News operation and programming

 WDAY's morning show First News has been broadcast on WDAZ since its inception, although the broadcast went statewide in April 2014 as it debuted on sister ABC affiliates KBMY in Bismarck and KMCY in Minot.
 WDAZ's weekend news was taken over by WDAY in 2011 and its 5 p.m. weekday newscast was taken over in July 2014.
 The decision to replace the 5 p.m. broadcast, which had been anchored by long-time personality Terry Dullum, was met with an immediate backlash from viewers, including those who circulated a petition on Change.org demanding that Forum restore the local 5 p.m. news to WDAZ.
 General manager Mari Ossenfort defended the cutbacks at WDAZ, believing that the stations were to focus more on producing "content" rather than "shows".

 WDAZ is noted for being nationally honored with the prestigious Edward R. Murrow Award for Continuing Coverage during the Red River Flood of 1997.
 WDAZ received two Upper Midwest Regional Emmy Awards in 2014.

 On February 22, 2012, WDAZ began presenting its local newscasts in 16:9 widescreen standard definition, while the morning and weekend newscasts originating from WDAY were presented in high definition.
 WDAZ began presenting its locally produced newscasts in high definition on October 15, 2013.

 WDAZ signs off briefly in the overnight hours; as a result, ABC's overnight news program, World News Now, is not broadcast.
-It goes off the air at 3:37 a.m. and signs on again at 4 a.m. to broadcast America This Morning.
-The station also preempts the network's NBA pre-game show NBA Countdown to carry paid programming.
+The station goes off the air at 3:37 a.m. and signs on again at 4 a.m. to broadcast America This Morning.
 WDAZ previously broadcast a weekly political talk show called Agenda, which was primarily on local and regional issues.

 Starting on August 29, 2016, WDAY Xtra and the Justice Network aired WDAY Xtra News weekdays at 9 p.m.

 WDAZ began airing a 4 p.m. weekday newscast on September 11, 2017, that originates from Fargo–based sister station WDAY-TV.
 It was the first afternoon newscast ever to air in the market.

 On November 30, 2018, it was announced that WDAZ would merge its news department with that of WDAY-TV, resulting in the cancellation of WDAZ's separate 6 and 10 p.m. newscasts, effective December 21.
 General manager Joshua Roher cited "changes to distribution of television, emerging technologies and economic factors in our area" as reasons for the consolidation, in a statement to the Grand Forks Herald.
 WDAZ's studio continued as WDAY-TV's Grand Forks news bureau and sales office.